mariojgt/SecurityApp/Readme.md

 ### Note:
 The provided `.env.example` file contains most of the required configurations, allowing you to set up the system quickly and easily.

+optional: There is a postman collection in the root folder that you can use to test the API endpoints.